-Retailing for $400 or less, the EcoSmart Eco 18 is powerful enough to heat up to 4.3 GPM of water — plenty for a household of two in warmer climates.
-It can also supply hot water for a single shower at a time in areas where groundwater temperatures are as low as 52°.
+Retailing for $425 or less, the EcoSmart Eco 18 is powerful enough to heat up to 4.3 GPM of water — plenty for a household of two in warmer climates.
+It can also supply hot water for a single shower at a time in areas where groundwater temperatures are as low as 52°F.

 This electric tankless heater self-regulates energy consumption throughout the day, so it won’t drive up your electric bill as much.
 A flow sensor detects how much water needs to be heated depending on the fixture that’s being used, and then adjusts to use only the amount of energy necessary to meet the demand and the desired temperature.
-Adjusting the output temperature is simple; a built-in digital control allows you to set the temperature in increments of 1° from 80° to 140°F.
+Adjusting the output temperature is simple; a built-in digital control allows you to set the temperature in increments of 1°F from 80°F to 140°F.

 Keep in mind that its 4 GPM capacity may be insufficient for households of more than two people, or in very cold climates.
-For those cases, the Eco 27 ($629) may be a better option as it can heat up to 6.3 GPM.
+For those cases, I recommend the Eco 27 ($629) as it can heat up to 6.3 GPM.

 4. Best electric tankless water heater: Rheem RTEX-24

 Although gas-powered tankless heaters tend to be cheaper to operate than their electric counterparts, they can be costly to install.
 Additionally, not all homes have gas lines and venting systems.
-If this is your situation, an electric water heater might be the way to go.
+If this is your situation, I suggest an electric water heater instead.

 Rheem electric water heaters are well-known for their durability, efficiency, and high capacity.
 Case in point: The RTEX-24 can produce up to 6 GPM, adequate for a household of up to four.
 For around $600, it can easily supply big appliances (like a dishwasher) and still have heating power left for a shower or several smaller fixtures around a house.

 The RTEX-24 boasts a 99.8% energy efficiency rating.
+With this high of a rating, I wouldn't worry at all about wasting water and money.
 In comparison, gas-powered tankless heaters are around 90% efficient — if they are condensing models, that is.
 Non-condensing tankless water heaters are only about 80% efficient.

 This unit achieves peak energy efficiency by self-modulating the power output.
 It detects the water flow requirements of running faucets and adjusts the power output to use only what’s needed at that moment.